Maserati Levante

-The Maserati Levante (Tipo M161) is a mid-size luxury crossover SUV produced by Italian manufacturer Maserati at the Mirafiori factory in Turin since 2016.
-P> The Levante went on sale in Europe in May 2016, and in North America in September 2016.
+The Maserati Levante (Tipo M161) is an executive crossover SUV produced by Italian manufacturer Maserati at the Mirafiori factory in Turin from 2016.
+The Levante went on sale in Europe in May 2016, and in North America in September 2016.
+Production of the Levante ended in 2024, commemorated with the release of a top-spec 424BHP special edition.

 The Levante was named after a warm, easterly wind that blows in the western Mediterranean Sea, southern France, down to the Strait of Gibraltar.
-The name of the wind, in turn, comes from the Latin word “levare”, which means “to rise”.
+The name of the wind, in turn, comes from the Latin word "levare", which means "to rise".
 Its design is based on the Kubang concept car that debuted at the 2011 Frankfurt Auto Show.

 Announcements

 The concept that led to the Levante, the Maserati Kubang, was unveiled in 2011 at the Frankfurt Auto Show.
 The Levante was first unveiled at the Geneva Motor Show on 1 March 2016, followed by a 2016 New York Auto Show.
 Models for the United States went on sale in April 2016.
 Early models included Levante (350 PS) and Levante S (430 PS).

 Canada models went on sale in September 2016.
 Early models included Levante (350 PS) and Levante S (430 PS).
 The Maserati Levante Trofeo was unveiled at the 2018 New York International Auto Show.
 The Trofeo has 3.8 litre twin turbo V8 engine and Q4 all wheel drive, with 590 PS and 730 Nm peak torque.

+Near the end of 2023 there was speculation that Maserati would be ending production of the Levante with the 2024 or 2025 model year.
+In early 2024 it was confirmed that 2024 would be the last model year for the Levante.